muhammad508180/Even-Square/README.md

 # Squaring Even Numbers

-A simple Python program that calculates the squares of even numbers from 1 to 10.
+A simple Python program that calculates the square of even numbers from 1 to 10.

 ## Description
 This program: